coapp/coapp.org/Development/DevDocs.markdown

 layout: development
 subtitle: Developer Documentation
 ---
-Visit [DevDocs](https://github.com/coapp/devdocs) manual pages and other developer documentation.
+Visit the [DevDocs](https://github.com/coapp/devdocs) repository on GitHub for manual pages and other developer documentation.